 - Self-service retail: If you are looking for self-checkout, NCR’s FastLane Mobile Shopper is worth considering.

-- Businesses wanting a mobile POS: NCR’s mobile solutions are not especially popular or well-rated, although Ring Up is getting fair if few reviews.
+- Businesses wanting a mobile POS: NCR’s mobile solutions are not especially popular or well-rated, although Ring Up is getting fairly few reviews.
 If you need a mobile POS system, consider Square, which tops our list of the best mobile POS apps and best mobile credit card processors.

-- Stores needing a simple POS system: NCR has excellent flexibility and a variety of hardware/software combinations.
+- Stores needing a simple POS system: NCR Silver has excellent flexibility and a variety of hardware/software combinations.
 However, this could mean a long process for purchasing and deploying.
-If you need something fast and simple, check out our best POS systems for the iPad.
+If you need something fast and simple, check out our best iPad POS systems.

 - Businesses wanting a low-cost system: NCR can simply be more machine—and at a higher price point—than many small businesses need.
 Free POS systems can offer a great value, but even higher-end, feature-rich systems like Lightspeed and Shopify have lower price points than NCR.

 - Boutiques and specialty shops: Small stores could be better served by an affordable retail POS system with flexible hardware options and online store offerings.